JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ## Exploring additional musical functionality

 Up to this point we've focused on creating quantum circuits to select instruments and pitches, and to express rhythm patterns.
 When composing a song, of course, there are countless choices involving things such as instrument banks, octaves, musical scales, and time signatures.
 These choices help implement abstract musical sequences expressed by your quantum circuits.
-They are located in the left side of the Quantum Music Playground device, shown in the following Figure 30.
+They are located in the left side of the Quantum Music Playground device, shown in Figure 30.

 ![Twinkle lead B musical sequence](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/qmp_control_panel.png?lastModify=1645808687)

 *Figure 30.
-Using the Rest p15 toggle button to drop out notes*
+Additional musical functionality in Quantum Music Composer*